eliasbrange/1337-aws-cg-workshops/workshops/workshop3/README.md

 ### A. More CSV columns

 Perhaps you would like to be able to import todo items with a known ID, creation time or completion status.
 Perhaps you want to add a completely new field.
 How would you go about supporting that?

-### B. Limit throughput

-Let's imagine that your table has limited provisioned capacity.
-It can only handle small concurrent loads.
-You only want one invocation of the **SqsToDynamo** function active at any point in time.
-How can you accomplish this?